opensearch-project/project-website/_posts/2025-05-23-Introducing-Common-Filters-in-OpenSearch-Hybrid-Query-Sub-Queries.md

 ]
 ```

-This makes the query logic simpler, reduces the chance of errors, and ensures a consistent filtering experience across all search paths.
-As a result, users receive a unified and relevant result set, which accurately reflecting their search intent, without irrelevant items from other categories or out-of-stock products.
+This makes the query logic simpler, reduces the risk of errors, and ensures a consistent filtering experience across all search paths.
+Consequently, users receive a unified and relevant result set that accurately reflects their search intent, omitting out-of-stock products or irrelevant items from other categories.

 ## Why common filters matter: Key benefits

-Enabling common filter support in hybrid queries offers several important advantages over the previous approach:
+Enabling common filter support in hybrid queries offers several important advantages compared to the previous approach:

-* **Simpler query definitions:** You define the filter once at the top level, eliminating repetitive filter clauses in each subquery.
+* **Simpler query definitions**: You define the filter once at the top level, eliminating repetitive filter clauses in each subquery.
 This makes query DSL easier to read and maintain—especially as you add more subqueries or update filter criteria over time.

-* **Consistent filtering behavior:** Centralizing the filter ensures that all subqueries apply the same constraints.
+* **Consistent filtering behavior**: Centralizing the filter ensures that all subqueries apply the same constraints.
 This eliminates the risk of missed or inconsistent filters, helping you avoid subtle bugs and maintain uniform logic across the query.

-* **Better performance:** Filters are applied early in query execution, so subqueries can skip irrelevant documents from the start.
-This reduces unnecessary computation and I/O. In contrast, a `post_filter` applies only after scoring, which wastes resources evaluating documents that may be discarded later.
+* **Better performance**: Filters are applied early in query execution, so subqueries can skip irrelevant documents from the start.
+This reduces unnecessary computation and I/O. In contrast, a `post_filter` is applied only after scoring, which wastes resources by evaluating documents that may be discarded later.
 For vector search, early filtering also narrows the candidate pool, improving speed and relevance.

-* **More accurate results:** Filtering at the subquery level ensures that only eligible documents are scored.
+* **More accurate results**: Filtering at the subquery level ensures that only eligible documents are scored.
 This avoids the risk of missing relevant results that get filtered out after scoring (a common issue when using post-filtering with top-*k* vector retrieval).
 The result is a cleaner, more reliable ranking that accurately reflects the user's intent.

 ## Summary